SzymonT99/CalculatorApp_ReactNative/README.md

 Calculator written using React Native.
-The application is based on the use of the evlal function.
+The application is based on the use of the eval function.

 The portrait layout.